 A number of green and open spaces in the neighbourhood area have been reviewed against these criteria and those meeting all of the criteria have been identified in Policy HS8 as protected Local Green Spaces.
 For a summary of this assessment for the designated Local Green Spaces see Table 1.
 In line with the National Planning policy Framework (NPPF), these areas will remain permanently open.
 Appropriate development that maintains the openness of these areas will be supported.
-Development that is inappropriate or would lead to the loss of such spaces will only be supported in very special circumstances.

-x The Furlongs Play Area
+Inappropriate development that would be harmful to the Local Green Spaces will not be supported except in very special circumstances ix The Furlongs Play Area